Wigner entropy conjecture and the interference formula in quantum phase space: Preliminaries

 and we have $h(W_0)=\ln\pi+1$ in the limit $\alpha\rightarrow 1$.
 The same is true for all pure Gaussian states because $h_\alpha$ is invariant under symplectic transformations for all $\alpha$.
 From this, it is clear that Conjecture~\ref{conj:wig_entropy} is a special case of Conjecture~\ref{conj:wig_rényi_entropy}.
 Recently, it was shown that the Wigner-Rényi entropy satisfies this lower bound for all Wigner-positive states in the regime $\alpha\geq 2$ \cite{Dias2023-qr}, which provides a partial proof of Conjecture \ref{conj:wig_rényi_entropy} (but does \textit{not} prove Conjecture~\ref{conj:wig_entropy}).

-Lastly, let us mention that a stronger statement implying Conjecture \ref{conj:wig_rényi_entropy} (hence Conjecture~\ref{conj:wig_entropy}) has also been conjectured that is based on continuous majorization theory.
+Lastly, a stronger statement based on continuous majorization theory, which implies Conjecture~\ref{conj:wig_rényi_entropy} (and therefore Conjecture~\ref{conj:wig_entropy}), has also been conjectured.
 This so-called Wigner majorization conjecture states that the Wigner function of the vacuum $W_0$ continuously majorizes any non-negative Wigner function \cite{Van-Herstraeten2023-ww}.